kewde/electron-sandbox-boilerplate/verify-sandbox.md

 If you however do know a way of testing those too, then please update this document with the information.

+A good _indication_ that the sanbox _might_ be enabled is that the `--no-sandbox` is nowhere to be found.

 ## verify seccomp-bpf sandbox (linux)

 Run the application you want to test.